Christo and Jeanne-Claude: Career

 Christo and Jeanne-Claude met in October 1958 when he was commissioned to paint a portrait of her mother, Précilda de Guillebon.
 Their first show, in Cologne, 1961, showcased the three types of artworks for which they would be known: wrapped items, oil barrels, and ephemeral, large-scale works.
 Near Christo's first solo show in Paris, in 1962, the pair blocked an alley with 240 barrels for several hours in a piece called Iron Curtain, a poetic reply to the Berlin Wall.

 They developed consistent, longtime terms of their collaboration.
 They together imagined projects, for which Christo would create sketches and preparatory works that were later sold to fund the resulting installation.
 Christo and Jeanne-Claude hired assistants to do the work of wrapping the object at hand.
 They originally worked under the name "Christo" to simplify dealings and their brand, given the difficulties of establishing an artist's reputation and the prejudices against female artists, but they would later retroactively credit their large-scale outdoor works to both "Christo and Jeanne-Claude".
 They eventually flew in separate planes such that, in case one crashed, the other could continue their work.

 The couple relocated to New York City, the new art world capital, in 1964.
 Christo began to make Store Fronts, wooden facades made to resemble shop windows, which he continued for four years.
 His largest piece was shown in the 1968 Documenta 4.
 In the mid-1960s, they also created Air Packages, inflated and wrapped research balloons.
 In 1969, at the invitation of the museum director Jan van der Marck they wrapped the Chicago Museum of Contemporary Art while it remained open.
-It was panned by the public and ordered to be undone by the fire department, which went unenforced.
+It was panned by the public and ordered to be undone by the fire department, but the order went unenforced.
 With the help of Australian collector John Kaldor, Christo and Jeanne-Claude and 100 volunteers wrapped the coast of Sydney's Little Bay as Wrapped Coast, the first piece for Kaldor Public Art Projects.